yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 `Project Y.F.C.` is not far away from releasing its first part of two planned.

-`Project Gaia` continues to progress slowly but surely, it can now finally let some previously broken games to boot for the first time.
+`Project Gaia` continues to progress slowly but surely, now causing some previously broken games to finally boot for the first time.

 {{< single-title-imgs
-	"."
+	"Minecraft and Mortal Kombat 11 are now booting!"
 	"./gaia1.png"
 	"./gaia2.png"
 >}}